gabeta/lara-pnn/README.md

 # Lara-pnn
 Lara-pnn is a laravel package which allows you to format your phone number in the new Ivorian format (change from 8 digits to 10 digits).
+>**Note:**
+>

-> From January 31, 2021, Ivorian numbers will change to 10 digits, ARTCI has published a note to help with migration
+>From January 31, 2021, Ivorian numbers will change to 10 digits, ARTCI has published a note to help with migration
+>
+> This package will be useful for existing applications with an Ivorian number database.
+Ivory Coast Diald code: **+225**

 ## Installation
 Require this package with composer.